dalathegreat/Battery-Emulator/README.md

 1. Connect one end of the LilyGo RS485 to the Gen24 Modbus
 2. Connect the other end of the LilyGo to the CAN side of the battery
 3. Wire up high voltage cable between the Gen24 and the battery
-4. Add a 12V power source to power the LilyGo and the battery (uninterruptible PSU or 12V lead acid recommended in parallel)
+4. Add a 5-12V power source to power the LilyGo and 12V to the battery (uninterruptible PSU or 12V lead acid recommended in parallel)
 5. Some batteries need manual pre-charge circuit and positive/negative contactor control.
 Others are automatic.
 See the wiki for more info.
 6. Enjoy a big cheap grid connected battery!